LAST UPDATED: DECEMBER 26, 2017

 Proper oral hygiene is essential for enjoying your smile after your orthodontic treatment.
 Your new Invisalign trays offer an advantage over other teeth alignment methods because you can take them out of your mouth prior to brushing your teeth so that it is easier to remove food particles that lead to cavities.
 However, you will need to add a few extra steps to your oral hygiene routine to ensure that your plastic aligners stay in top condition.
 Use these strategies to make cleaning your new orthodontic appliances simple and effective.

-Know the Dangers of Skipping a Cleaning
+What are the Dangers of Skipping a Cleaning?

 Unlike traditional braces, your plastic aligners give you the freedom to eat and drink whatever you want.
 However, there is usually some food residue that remains in your mouth after you put your aligners back inside.
 Your saliva and oral tissues are also a breeding ground for bacteria.
 Failing to properly clean your alignment trays can cause the bacteria to build up and cause a foul odor.
 Food particles can also work their way into the trays.
 Since your aligners are designed to work by applying pressures as they fit against your teeth, an errant crumb can cause an incorrect fit that delays your progress.

-Avoid Exposure to Food
+Should I Avoid Exposure to Food with Invisalign?

 Your orthodontist will talk to you about the importance of consistently wearing your aligners as prescribed in your treatment plan.
 Yet, there are times when you will need to remove them such as any time you eat.
 Taking your alignment traces out of your mouth when you eat helps reduce the amount of food particles that get stuck on them.
 It also eliminates the possibility of them becoming stained from foods such as blueberries or artificial dye.
 Eating hard or sticky foods could also damage the plastic of your aligners and lead to a need for an emergency orthodontic appointment.
 Most importantly, removing your aligners will make it easier to get them completely clean during your oral hygiene routine.